AshridgeTechnologies/elemento/stories/Backlog.md

 - Authorization header not sent with server app get requests
 - Dates in data from server app function are left as ISO strings
 - Async Startup action causes error (as useEffect tries to call the Promise)
+- Multiple EditorControllers listening, causing effects such as Show me clicking and typing not working correctly (being called twice)
+- Menu button Show me shows all buttons